mysema/lein-dbmaintain/README.md

                  :schemas "mydb"
                  :dialect "mysql"}

 Make sure that the needed JDBC drivers are also on the classpath.

+For more details see the DbMaintain project page http://dbmaintain.sourceforge.net/overview.html

 ## Usage